 Preparing for a transplant

-If you are advised to undergo a cornea transplant your Ophthalmologist will tell you what is required.
-The transplant will be scheduled according to the condition of your eye and the availability of a donor Cornea.
+If you are advised to undergo a cornea transplant you’re Ophthalmologist will tell you what is required.
+The transplant will be scheduled according to the condition of you’re eye and the availability of a donor Cornea.
 Occasionally a shortage of donor corneas may delay surgery.
-If both your eyes need new corneas, the second transplant will not be performed until the first eye has stabilized, which may take up to a year.
+If both you’re eyes need new corneas, the second transplant will not be performed until the first eye has stabilized, which may take up to a year.

 Usually local anesthesia is used for surgery, so you will be awake but feel no pain.
-The nerves in your eye will be numb so you cannot see or move your eye.
+The nerves in you’re eye will be numb so you cannot see or move you’re eye.
 Sometimes the doctor may use general anesthesia.